 When we reached the top, we hiked everywhere and threw snowballs from the snow left over from the winter.
 As we turned back toward the cable car, I saw big dark clouds coming, so I hurried the children back to the building at the top.
 We got back into the cars and started down the mountain again as the wind began to blow and lightning flashed.

-I was in the first car with eight children, and just as we reached the place that was highest above the ground, the cable car suddenly stopped.
+I was in the first car with eight children, and just as we reached the place highest above the ground, the cable car suddenly stopped.
 Rain and hail were falling heavily, thunder and lightning were all around us, and the wind was making the car sway back and forth violently, sixty meters in the air.

 I said, “Okay everyone, we’re going to pray.”
 Their screams were suddenly silent as I asked God to get the car moving again and keep us safe.
 The very moment I said, “Amen,” we heard a click and the car started moving again!
 Everyone cheered.